doctr.io#

 A Line is a collection of Words aligned spatially and meant to be read together (on a two-column page, on the same horizontal, we will consider that there are two Lines).

-class doctr.io.Line(words: List[Word], geometry: Tuple[Tuple[float, float], Tuple[float, float]] | ndarray | None = None)[source]#
+class doctr.io.Line(words: List[Word], geometry: Tuple[Tuple[float, float], Tuple[float, float]] | ndarray | None = None)[source]

 Implements a line element as a collection of words

-• geometry – bounding box of the word in format ((xmin, ymin), (xmax, ymax)) where coordinates are relative to the page’s size.
+the page’s size.
 If not specified, it will be resolved by default to the smallest bounding box enclosing all words in it.

 An Artefact is a non-textual element (e.g. QR code, picture, chart, signature, logo, etc.).

-class doctr.io.Artefact(artefact_type: str, confidence: float, geometry: Tuple[Tuple[float, float], Tuple[float, float]])[source]#
+class doctr.io.Artefact(artefact_type: str, confidence: float, geometry: Tuple[Tuple[float, float], Tuple[float, float]])[source]

 Implements a non-textual element